WHAT IS THIS?

-All information you provide to us may be transferred to countries outside the European Economic Area (EEA).
-By way of example, this may happen where any of our Group companies are incorporated in a country outside of the EEA or if any of our servers or those of our third party service providers are from time to time located in a country outside of the EEA.
-These countries may not have similar data protection laws to the UK.
+All information you provide to us may be transferred to countries outside the UK or European Economic Area (EEA).
+By way of example, this may happen where any of our Group companies are incorporated in a country outside of the UK or EEA or if any of our servers or those of our third party service providers are from time to time located in a country outside of the UK or EEA.
+These countries may not have similar data protection laws to the UK or EEA.

-If you use our services whilst you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.
+If you use our services whilst you are outside the UK or EEA, your information may be transferred outside the UK or EEA in order to provide you with those services.

 HOW LONG WE KEEP YOUR PERSONAL INFORMATION FOR